SmolSir/MIMUW-JNP-3-Tasks/README.md

 With the [Haskell compiler](https://www.haskell.org/ghcup/) installed, just run the `console/Sokoban.hs` file from `main` branch.

 ## Contribute new mazes
 Feel free to fork this repository and add the new level(s) either as a separate file, or as modification of appropriate, existing files.
+The mazes will undergo correctness tests before merging, but it would be great if you ensured that the maze is indeed possible to complete.
+Also try to keep the level difficulty in the `mazes` list on a linear scale, so that it ramps up throughout the game.

 ## Bug reports
 If you happened to find any bugs in either of the game versions, please create an Issue for it with a description of the problem you run into.